arthurbcp/kuma-site/src/content/docs/run-handlers/when.md

 ---
 title: When Handler
-description: Overview of When Handler (Kuma Framework)
+description: Overview of When Handler (Mr. Smith Framework)
 ---

 Executes a run conditionally.